-Public opinion surveys predict a boom in walking post pandemic, and show support for quiet, low traffic environments2.
+Public opinion surveys predict a boom in walking as a result of the pandemic, and show support for quiet, low traffic environments.
 There is an opportunity to embed new social norms around travel that benefit well-being, improve productivity and reduce emissions.
 We need to work with our communities to create environments that make it easier to walk and cycle and support local living.
 We must build back and improve our public transport offering and work with others to ensure higher investment in resilient digital technology (e.g. 5G and fibre broadband).